Metamask USDT:

 You can add USDT to MetaMask on the Ethereum network (as an ERC-20 token) or other Ethereum Virtual Machine (EVM) compatible blockchains like Polygon and BNB Smart Chain.
 MetaMask does not support non-EVM networks such as Solana or Tron, so ensure you are using a compatible version of USDT.

 To add USDT on networks other than Ethereum, you will need the token's official contract address for that specific blockchain.
-You can find these addresses on reliable block explorers like Etherscan, PolygonScan, and BscScan, or on data aggregators like CoinGecko and CoinMarketCap.
+You can find these addresses on reliable block explorers like Etherscan, PolygonScan, and BscScan, or on data aggregators such as CoinGecko and CoinMarketCap.

 How to Add USDT to MetaMask (ERC-20)